Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects

-This equality states that there are two ways to account for trajectories that collapse for the fist time at a scale $S_{1}$, \emph{given} that it had the value $\delta_{r}$ at $S_{r}$.
-Whether one can use the backward probability supplemented by the condition that the crossing at $S_{1}$ was a first-crossing [left-hand side of \cref{eq:backward_proba}].
+This equality states that there are two ways to account for trajectories that collapse for the first time at a scale $S_{1}$, \emph{given} that it had the value $\delta_{r}$ at $S_{r}$.
+Either one can use the backward probability supplemented by the condition that the crossing at $S_{1}$ was a first crossing [left-hand side of \cref{eq:backward_proba}].
 Or one can count the trajectories that from the initial condition $(\delta = 0, S = 0)$, reached the value $\delta_{r}$ at $S_{r}$ without having crossed the barrier [hence $P(\delta_{r}, S_{r})$] and then collapsed at $S_{1}$ from $(\delta_{r}, S_{r})$ [right-hand side of \cref{eq:backward_proba}].

 To obtain $\cP(S_{1}, S_{2}; r)$, we schematically start from the first collapsed structure at $(S_1, \deltac(S_1))$, which forms with probability $P_{\mathrm{FPT}}(S_{1})$.
 The backward probability allows us to obtain the probability density of the corresponding $\delta_r$ on the vertical slice at $S_r$.
-From this point on, we look for the probability to form another PBH at $S_2$ using $P_{\mathrm{FPT}}(S_{2} \vert \delta_{r}, S_{r})$, which can be obtained from \cref{eq:P_FPT_generic}
+From this point on, we look for the probability to form another PBH at $S_2$ using $P_{\mathrm{FPT}}(S_{2} \vert \delta_{r}, S_{r})$, which can be obtained from \cref{eq:P_FPT_generic}:

 in which we marginalized over all the possible values of the density contrast $\delta_{r}$ on the vertical slice $S_{r}$.
 By construction, the objects formed at $S_1$ and $S_2$ share the same ``history'' before $S_r$, which means that on scales larger than $r$, they have the same realization of the density contrast.